-College of Law > Faculty & Staff > Faculty A-Z > David L. Franklin
+College of Law > Faculty & Staff > Full-time Faculty > David L. Franklin

 Professor Franklin teaches Constitutional Law, Administrative Law and Conflict of Laws.
 He graduated summa cum laude from Yale University and received his JD from the University of Chicago.
 Professor Franklin was a law clerk for Judge Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit and Justice Ruth Bader Ginsburg of the United States Supreme Court.
 He was a litigation associate at Covington & Burling in New York.
 His writing has appeared in, among others, the Yale Law Journal, Iowa Law Review, Chicago-Kent Law Review, Cardozo Law Review, The New Republic, Slate, Green Bag, Chicago Tribune and Washington Post.